artgaspard/FdF/README.md

 - execute ./fdf [map name]

-    maps are in 'maps' and 'test_maps' directories (ony .fdf files can be read)
+    maps are in 'maps' and 'test_maps' directories (only .fdf files can be read)